RuisSoftware/FiveM-Resources-2024/README.md

 Report hackers and hackwebsites please.

-We have edited the original esx_inventoryhud resource from Trsak.
+The latest MySQL plugin is breaking this resource!
+Only use: https://github.com/dutchplayers/fivem-mysql-async We have edited the original esx_inventoryhud resource from Trsak.

 This inventory only works with the latest version of ESX.